-A couple of years ago while living in New Zealand, I went skydiving.
+A few years ago while living in New Zealand, I went skydiving.

 I didn’t want to lower my ceiling.
 That is, I didn’t want to place a limit on what I would do.

-I knew that as soon as I said, “No, I don’t think I’ll skydive,” I would have been bringing my ceiling down into view.
+I knew that as soon as I said, “No, I don’t think I’ll skydive,” I would be pulling my ceiling down into view.
 I would know, from that point on, that I’d do anything up to skydiving, but nothing past it.
 I would have less space in which to live.
+Fewer possibilities.

 Just as important as my ceiling, though, is my floor.
-While the former is how far I’ll push myself to go, the latter is how far I’ll let myself fall.
+While the former is how far I’ll push myself, the latter is how far I’ll let myself fall.
 It’s the minimum I’ll accept.

-For some people, staying in fancy hotels and eating at four-star restaurants is their floor, which is quite high.
+For some people, staying in fancy hotels and eating at high-end restaurants is their floor, which is relatively high.
 Other people are fine with living in a tent in the woods, boiling water before they drink it, and eating only what they can catch.
 That’s a fairly low floor.

 In the US, most people don’t have very low floors.
-We tend to aim high, so we have high ceilings, but it’s fairly easy for us to do this because we don’t fall very far; our floors are right there with us.
+We tend to aim high, so we have high ceilings, but it’s fairly easy for us to do this because we don’t fall very far.
+Our floors are right up there with us.
 We’re comfortable.
 You might say our rooms are regular sized, but on an upper floor.

 In a place like Kolkata there are street kids who have incredibly low floors, and their ceilings are quite low, as well.
-They’ll live on scraps and untreated water, but they aren’t aspiring to be millionaires or famous; they’re just hoping to live in a decently nice place some day and eat three square meals.
-Their rooms are also regular sized, but on a lower floor.
+They’ll live on scraps and untreated water, but they aren’t aspiring to be millionaires or famous.
+They’re just hoping to live in a decent place someday and eat three square meals.
+Their rooms are also regularly sized, but on a lower floor.

 For me, freedom is vital: I want to have a lot of space to move around.

-People with high ceilings and high floors are trapped by their own standards, missing out on much of what the world has to offer as a result.
+People with high ceilings and high floors are trapped by their own standards, missing out on much of what the world has to offer as a consequence.

-People with low ceilings and low floors are held back by their lack of ambition, and by their acceptance of their given place in the world.
+People with low ceilings and low floors are held back by their lack of ambition or circumstances, and by their acceptance of their given place in the world.

-People with low ceilings and high floors can barely move, terrified of moving beyond their usual lot in life but unwilling to accept less than the modicum that they already have, but also unwilling to risk losing it.
+People with low ceilings and high floors can barely move, unwilling to accept less than what they already have, but also unwilling to risk losing it.

 Aim for high ceilings and low floors and you’ll never find yourself stuck or without new nooks and crannies to explore.
-You’ll have plenty of room to jump, plenty of opportunities to fall (and far), but you’ll also have the space you need to stretch out and recover when needed.
+You’ll have plenty of room to jump, plenty of opportunities to fall, but you’ll also have the space you need to stretch out and recover when needed.